zwalk/zwalk/README.md

 ## What I'm building

 A career-management web app — Rails, PostgreSQL, and a React frontend.
-More soon.
+Currently building out the core, with LLM-assisted features up next.

 ## How I work